Agent-Hellboy/hcp/README.md

 # hcp

 - A lightweight clipboard manager for Linux that stores your clipboard history, allowing you to access and reuse past entries much like how git stash works for code changes.
-- Capture and browse clipboard entries: every time you copy (Ctrl+C) something, it’s saved.
-So if you’ve copied text 8 times, you can view and retrieve all 8 previous entries, just like accessing stashes in Git.
+- Capture and browse clipboard entries: every time you copy (Ctrl+C) something, it's saved.
+So if you've copied text 8 times, you can view and retrieve all 8 previous entries, just like accessing stashes in Git.

 **Note:** This project currently targets POSIX systems only and uses APIs such as `mkdir`, `getenv`, `popen`, and `stat`.
 If there is significant user interest, I plan to migrate to cross-platform C++17 APIs in the future.